My first time hearing true stories told live on stage was fifteen years ago, in a dark and dilapidated jazz club in Washington, DC.

 Some years ago, I watched a performer put on a one-person show at a conference.

-I was mortified by my own envy, but recognized that it was a very clear sign.
-I needed to create a one-person show of my own.
+As I watched the show, I remember feeling ashamed by feelings of jealousy arising, but I recognized pretty soon after that this feeling was a sign: I needed to create a one-person show of my own.

-It would take me years, but in 2016 I ended up creating and performing my solo show, Aliens, Nazis, and Angels to sold-out audiences -- an accomplishment that I will always be proud of.
+It would take many years, but in 2016 I ended up creating and performing my solo show, Aliens, Nazis, and Angels to sold-out audiences -- something I never imagined was possible.

 What made the difference, in both cases?

-If it were not for a mentor who said, “you have a solo show in you,” I don’t know if I would have ever taken that stage and put in the work to make it happen.
+If it were not for Kevin, a local educator and story coach who said to me, “you have a solo show in you,” I don’t know if I would have ever moved towards it.

-While the creative process takes as long as it takes, I don’t want you to wait ten years to let your story out.
+While the creative process takes as long as it takes, I don’t want you to have to wait years to let your story out, if you don’t have to.

-I want you to feel empowered and resourced to do the creative and change-making work you know you were born to do.
+I want you to feel empowered and resourced to do the creative and change-making work you were born to do.

 You can incorporate these stories into your writing, into videos, into audio and podcasts.

-You can use these stories in public talks, workshops, performances, and educational work.
+You can infuse these stories into talks, workshops, theatrical performances, and educational work.

 And, if you’re called to, you can shape your stories into a one-person show!

-I would be honored to be your storytelling coach and mentor.
+I would be honored to be your story coach and mentor.

 To be in your corner, encouraging you every step of the way, as folks did for me.